PiyushDuggal-source/neovim/README.md

 Make sure the formatter or linter is installed and add it to this setup function: [null-ls](https://github.com/LunarVim/nvim-basic-ide/blob/8b9ec3bffe8c8577042baf07c75408532a733fea/lua/user/lsp/null-ls.lua#L13)

-**NOTE** Some are already setup as examples, remove them if you want

-### Plugins

-You can install new plugins here: [plugins](https://github.com/LunarVim/nvim-basic-ide/blob/8b9ec3bffe8c8577042baf07c75408532a733fea/lua/user/plugins.lua#L42)

----

 ## Plugins

 - [packer](https://github.com/wbthomason/packer.nvim)